Hegseth faces an ‘absolutely critical’ day as Pentagon hopes hang by a thread

 The president-elect is facing a decision about how much his heart is set on former Fox News anchor Pete Hegseth to run the Pentagon.

-Hegseth’s hopes appear to be ebbing ahead of a Fox News interview scheduled for Wednesday.
+Hegseth’s hopes appear to be ebbing ahead of Hill and media interviews scheduled for Wednesday.
 A senior Trump administration source told CNN’s Jake Tapper late Tuesday night, “Tomorrow is going to be absolutely critical.”
 The source suggested that Hegseth hadn’t been forthcoming with the Trump team about his past behavior involving women and alcohol.

+Timothy Parlatore, an attorney for Hegseth, said, “We are going to address these concerns head on,” adding, “He is not in any way considering withdrawing.”

 Trump’s criteria for picking Cabinet secretaries seems to depend on how willing they’ll be to do exactly what he wants — in this case, to root out what he regards as “woke” generals — and how good they look on TV.
 But Trump’s subordinates enter a danger zone when they begin to come across as beleaguered and besieged and reflect poorly on him.
 That’s what happened to short-lived attorney general pick Matt Gaetz last month, and Hegseth risks entering similar territory.